 playing "Hot Music" usually caused chaos.

-Remixing for Sade really made the bell ring.
+Remixing for Sade really made

 My first remix in 1989, done at Power Play Recording Studio in L.I.C.
 New York.

 Productions landed me my first travel Gig to London, England to produce and remix songs for Dave Lee's label Republic (AKA Joey Negro).